openhab-scripters/openhab-helper-libraries/Documentation/Getting-Started.md

 <ul>

 It's important to understand the distinction between Jython _scripts_ and Jython _modules_.
-In this repo, scripts are in are found in `/automation/jsr223/` directories and modules are in the `/automation/lib/python/` directories.

 A Jython script is loaded by the `javax.script` script engine manager (JSR223) integrated into ESH (openHAB 2).
 Each time the file is loaded, OH2 creates a execution context for that script.